If you are interested in starting a trucking business with one truck but don't know where to begin, you are in the right place.

 What is a Trucking Business?

-A trucking business is a business that delivers goods or possessions (freight) from one location to another for a fee.
+A trucking business is a business where your trucks deliver materials from one location to another for a fee.

 You may be asking if it's even possible to have a trucking business with a single truck.